Facts, Prevention, and Relief for Kentucky Allergies in 2023

 Spring tree allergies in the Paducah and Mayfield areas include cedar, oak, hickory, maple, and mulberry.
 Summer grass allergies include Bermuda, bent, timothy, and fescue.
 In fall, weed allergies include ragweed and wormwood.

-Spring tree allergies in the Owensboro, Bowling Green, and Elizabethtown areas include hickory, oak, willow, cedar, and maple.
+Spring tree allergies in the Owensboro, Bowling Green, Elizabethtown, and Mommoth Cave National Park areas include hickory, oak, willow, cedar, and maple.
 In summer, grass allergies are due to ryegrass and Bermuda, fescue, and orchard.
 Fall weed allergies include marsh elder, ragweed, and amaranth.

 Spring tree allergies in the Louisville, Lexington, Covington, Richmond, and Somerset areas include poplar, birch, maple, cedar, oak, hickory, mulberry, and willow.
 In summer, bluegrass, ryegrass, bent, timothy, fescue, and orchard grasses are the main culprits.
 Fall weed allergies are primarily caused by ragweed, wormwood, and sagebrush.

 Spring tree allergies in the Ashland, Morehead, and Pikeville areas include oak, willow, ash, maple, hickory, and cedar.
 Grass allergies in summer include Bermuda and corn grass.
 Fall weed allergies include ragweed.

 Airborne season allergies are difficult to self-diagnose.
 There is a lot of pollen in the air, so it’s difficult to pin down which specific tree, grass, or weed species is causing your symptoms.
 However, an allergy test can reveal all of your seasonal allergens.
 With Wyndly’s at-home test, allergy testing is easy and convenient.
 You just do a quick finger prick test, send it back, and get your results.
 Get your Wyndly at-home test today.